-Primary / Secondary legislationRegulation / Guidelines

-Short description of the content of the legislation/regulation/guideline/other actions

-MAS issued requirements relating to the sale of more complex products (termed Specified Investment Products or SIPs), which include structured products, on 28 July 2011.
+Progress to date Issue is being addressed through ✓ Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not yet been fully implemented please provide reasons for MAS issued requirements relating to the sale of more complex products (termed Specified Investment Products or SIPs), which include structured products, on 28 delayed implementation July 2011.
 Under these measures, intermediaries are required to formally assess a customer's investment knowledge and experience before selling SIPs to the customer.
 Where a customer is assessed to not have the relevant investment knowledge and experience, the intermediary has to provide advice to the customer, taking into account the suitability of the product for the customer.
 In Singapore, the collection, use, disclosure and care of personal data is governed by the Personal Data Protection Act (PDPA), which came into force in phases starting from 2 January 2013.
 The Act recognises both the rights of individuals to protect their personal data, including rights of access and correction, and the needs of organisations to collect, use or disclose personal data for legitimate and reasonable purposes.
 The PDPA will work in conjunction with sector-specific requirements, i.e., organisations will have to comply with the PDPA and other relevant laws applicable to the specific industry which they belong to.
 For financial institutions regulated by MAS, they will also be subject to the laws administered by MAS.